zineland/zineland.github.io/content/getting-started/directory-structure.md

 highlight_theme = "ayu-light"
 ```

-For more about theme customization, please check `/customization/theme`.
+For more about theme customization, please check the `/customization/theme` page.

 ## Issue zine.toml